Fuzzing MLIR Compilers with Custom Mutation Synthesis: Evaluation

 \subsubsection{Evaluation Measures}

-To evaluate and compare the fault detection potential of \tool{}, we use the following measures: \begin{itemize} \item \textbf{Branch coverage} is computed as the number of covered branches as reported by LLVM's SanitizerCoverage code coverage instrumentation. \item \textbf{Dialect coverage} is a measure of the input diversity used in the evaluation of prior work, MLIRSmith~\cite{mlirsmith}.
+To compare the fault detection potential of \tool{}, we use the following measures: \begin{itemize} \item \textbf{Branch coverage} is computed as the number of covered branches as reported by LLVM's SanitizerCoverage code coverage instrumentation. \item \textbf{Dialect coverage} is a measure of input space coverage used in the evaluation of prior work, MLIRSmith~\cite{mlirsmith}.
 This notion can be further divided into control dependent dialect coverage and data dependent dialect coverage.
-The idea is to use multiple dialects in tandem, and to ensure that distinct dialects are used together in a meaningful manner by being connected through data or control dependencies. \begin{itemize} \item \textbf{Control dialect coverage} is computed by counting the number of unique dialect pairs whose operations are linked by a control dependency.
+The idea is to differentiate the usage of multiple dialects in tandem, and to prefer the usage of distinct dialects in a meaningful manner by being connected through data or control dependencies. \begin{itemize} \item \textbf{Control dialect coverage} is computed by counting the number of unique dialect pairs whose operations are linked by a control dependence.
 For example, Listing~\ref{lst:control-dep-ex} contains two control dependent dialect pairs, (\texttt{comb}, \texttt{sv}) and (\texttt{hw, sv}), since \texttt{hw.constant} (line 2) and \texttt{comb.icmp} (line 3) are nested within \texttt{sv.if} (line 1) forming a control dependence. \item \textbf{Data dialect coverage} is computed by counting the number of unique dialect pairs whose operations are linked by a data dependency.
 For example, Listing~\ref{lst:control-dep-ex} contains one data dependent dialect pair, (\texttt{scf}, \texttt{hw}) since \texttt{comb.icmp} (line 3) takes the output \texttt{\%18} of \texttt{hw.constant} (line 2), thus forming a data dependence. \end{itemize} \end{itemize}